trufflesuite/webinar-episode-01/steps.md

   - [x] a function `getStoredData`, to retrieve the current `storedData` value.
   - [ ] a function `setStoredData`, to set the `storedData` value.

-> :question:Something to ponder for later: we didn't initialze the state, yet its initial
+> :question:Something to ponder for later: we didn't initialize the state, yet its initial
 > value is zero.
 Why do you think that is?
+If you can't figure out yourself, read this [section](https://solidity.readthedocs.io/en/v0.7.0/control-structures.html#scoping-and-declarations) from the Solidity documentation.

 ### define setStoredData behavior

 There's one bit of feature missing.
 Lets implement!
   - [ ] a function `setStoredData`, to set the `storedData` value.

-Add the following describe block to our the test and run truffle test.
+Add the following `describe` block to our test and run truffle test.

 ``` javascript
 describe("Functionality", () => {